What causes drug abuse? 3 possible conditions

 - severe dental problems

 Many people are prescribed medication for pain and other conditions.
-Prescription drug abuse occurs when you take a medication that is not prescribed for you or take it for reasons other than those prescribed by your doctor.
+Prescription drug abuse occurs when you take a medication that’s not prescribed for you or you take it for reasons other than those prescribed by your doctor.
+Some people can become addicted, even when they’re using the drug as prescribed.

 These drugs may include:

-- opioids for pain management (fentanyl patch, vicodin, oxycodone, or hydrocodone)
+- opioids for pain management, such as fentanyl, oxycodone, or hydrocodone (Vicodin)

-The effects differ depending on the medication, but can lead to:
+Their effects differ depending on the medication, but abusing prescription drugs can lead to:

 - depressed breathing